Are you WaterSmart?

 Leak Resolution *NEW*

 Investigate your unusually high water use with an easy to use, interactive guide that helps eliminate and identify the reason for your high bill.
-You will need an EBMUD account number and zip code to login.
+You will need an EBMUD account number and last name to login.

 Some leaks may look like a steady drip but over the course of weeks can amount to hundreds of gallons of water.
 The good news: You can do many of the repairs yourself.
 The homeowner's handbook helps you locate leaks that can be repaired by yourself or a plumber.